Become a PMF

 Education completed outside of the United States must be deemed equivalent, by an accrediting body recognized by the Secretary of the U.S. Department of Education, to that gained in conventional/accredited U.S. educational programs to be acceptable for Federal employment.
-Most foreign education is not accredited by an accrediting body that is recognized by the U.S. Department of Education.
+Most foreign education is not accredited by an accrediting body that is recognized by the U.S. Department of Education; however, such evaluators are members of accrediting bodies that are recognized.
 A few medical schools are accredited under country standards that have been determined to be "comparable" to U.S. standards by the U.S. Department of Education's National Committee on Foreign Medical Education and Accreditation.

 If the applicant already has a credential evaluation in this regard, he/she may optionally upload it as part of their application under one of the "Other" Document Types during the application.

 To be acceptable, the foreign credential evaluation must include/describe:

 - The type of education received by the applicant,

 - The level of education in relation to the U.S. education system, and